Complexity Classification in Infinite-Domain Constraint Satisfaction: Oligomorphic Permutation Groups

 In the proof of this proposition, the following concept is useful.
-When $\cF$ is a subset of $B \rightarrow B$, then $\Inv(\cF)$ denotes the set of all relations over $B$ that are invariant under all functions from $\cF$.
+When $\cF$ is a subset of $B \rightarrow B$, then $\Inv(\cF)$ denotes the set of all relations over $B$ that are preserved by all functions from $\cF$.
 A relational structure over the base set $B$ whose relations are exactly the relations from $\Inv(\cF)$ is called a \emph{canonical structure}\footnote{Here, we slightly deviate from the definition given in~\cite{Oligo}, which only includes a $k$-ary relation for each orbit of $k$-tuples, for all $k$.
-The difference doesn't matter here, but becomes important in later sections.} for $\cF$.
+The difference does not matter here, but becomes important in later sections.} for $\cF$.

-\begin{proof}[Proof of Proposition~\ref{prop:loc-clos-group}] For the implication from (1) to (2), let $\cP$ be the automorphism group of a relational structure $\bB$ with domain $B$, and let $p \in B \rightarrow B$ be such that for each finite subset $A$ there exists a $q \in \cP$ such that $p(x)=q(x)$ for all $x \in A$.
-Then $p$ must preserve all relations from $\bB$, because if $p$ violates a relation from $\bB$, then this can be seen from the restriction of $p$ to a finite subset of the domain.
-Hence, $p \in \cP$.
+\begin{proof}[Proof of Proposition~\ref{prop:loc-clos-group}] For the implication from (1) to (2), let $\cP$ be the automorphism group of a relational structure $\bB$ with domain $B$, and let $\alpha \in \overline{\cP}$.
+Then $\alpha$ must preserve all relations from $\bB$, because if $\alpha$ violates a relation from $\bB$, then this can be seen from the restriction of $\alpha$ to a finite subset of the domain.
+Hence, $\alpha \in \cP$.